pedro-homero/pedro-homero.github.io/bio.markdown

 permalink: /bio/
 ---

-So you want to know a bit more, is that it?
+So you want to know a bit more about me?
 Ok.

 * :older_man: 47 years old

 * :purple_heart: feminist

-* :fist: anti-fascist (and dictatorships in general)
+* :fist: anti-fascist (and all dictatorships in general).
+I swing between democratic socialism and full-fledged anarchism, depending on my level of hope in humanity.

 * :open_hands: secular humanist